deep-med/DeepPET-OPSCC-Example/README.md

 # DeepPET-OPSCC-Example
 This contains codes for inference using trained DeepPET-OPSCC Models.
-Only need Segmentation mask and Original PET data as inputs.
+Only need Segmentation mask and Original PET data as inputs for T model, require additional dist map for TN model.
 Default is Nifit data format (.nii.gz).

 ### Overview